loganator956/WindowsSetupTool/README.md

 ## Features

 - Install apps using winget
+- Install apps by downloading the installers from URL and running them
+- Be able to save and load preset lists of apps

 ## Planned Features

-- Install apps by downloading the installers from URL and running them
 - Pull and place config files/directories into the correct places
-- Be able to save and load presets (To automatically select which apps/settings to restore?)